stef-writes/iceOS/src/ice_core/README.md

 - **Separate Config from Runtime**: Enables progressive validation
 - **Central Registry**: Single source of truth for all components

-See [iceOS Vision](../../docs/iceos-vision.md) for the complete platform vision.
+See `docs/Looking_Forward/iceos-comprehensive_vision_roadmap.md` for future vision and research frontiers.